Farmers' Alliance: Agricultural crisis in the southeastern US

 The agrarian and plantation-based economy of the Southern United States was virtually destroyed by the American Civil War.
 Those who had their fortunes invested in Confederate bonds and currency saw them lost, as did those whose wealth was tied up in the ownership of African American slaves.
-Great landed estates were broken up or rendered unworkable by the lack of a free labor supply and the flood of land sold on the marked depressed prices and reduced the economic possibilities of those who counted their dollars in acres.
+Great landed estates were broken up or rendered unworkable by the lack of a free labor supply and the flood of land sold on the market depressed prices and reduced the economic possibilities of those who counted their dollars in acres.

 The region faced enormous costs to replace the buildings destroyed in the war and the factories looted.
 The capacity of the gutted financial market to make loans was grossly insufficient for the needs of the region, exemplified by the 123 counties in Georgia with no banks whatsoever even in 1895.
 Merchants, finding a sellers' market, extracted extraordinary profits through inflated prices and usurious credit terms.

 A new mode of production replaced the slave-based large-scale agriculture of the pre-war years.
 Now it would be small-scale agrarian enterprise that would proliferate and the emergence of the so-called "share system" or "cropping system," in which non-landowners paid rent for the use of the land they farmed in the form of a fixed percentage of the output generated.
 This system in theory served the needs of landowners and poor farmers alike, as the sharecroppers would have the incentive to produce more and benefit from increased output while landowners would be provided with a labor source to produce upon the land they held without the necessity of paying cash wages.

 In practice, however, a system of virtual slavery emerged, in which poor whites and freed blacks became enmeshed in the usury of merchants and landowners providing essential supplies on credit.
 A crop-lien system emerged in which future crops would be mortgaged to merchants or landowners (often one and the same) in exchange for credit for current purchases.
 Written contracts made these loans legally enforceable and those so enmeshed frequently found themselves forced to pay inflated prices at high rates of interest.
 If the value of the credit exceeded the cash value of the crop, the arrangement was automatically rolled over for another year and a never-ending cycle amounting to a condition of perpetual servitude resulted.

 Moreover, this crop-lien system contributed to the establishment of a cotton monoculture, as merchants demanded this easily storable, readily marketable commodity to be produced for the satisfaction of debt.
 Not accidentally, the requirement by merchants for cotton production made production of adequate food and fodder for sustenance virtually impossible, further deepening the debt of the farmer to his merchant-creditor.
 A sense of deep discontent with the current state of affairs was felt by the small-holding and tenant farmers of the South.